Jean-MarcHarvengt/MCUME/README.md

 # News
 Mai 2025: Few more updates
-- Fix sound issues in most emulators for PICO2ZX
+- Fix sound issues in most emulators for the PICO2ZX
 - add Apple2 emulation (based on AIIE emulator)
 - add PSRAM support to Castaway (Atari ST) for the hyperpetpico HDMI (slow but better compatibility)
-- fix USB_PIO issue on hyperpetpico HDMI (thanks to the PIO_USB author for the RP2350 fix when overclocked)
+- fix USB_PIO issue on the hyperpetpico HDMI (thanks to the PIO_USB author for the RP2350 fix when overclocked)
 <br>

 Mars 2025: Finally some updates!
 Add pico2 support for hyperpetpico HDMI and PICO2ZX (Bobricus)